February 2007

 There are substantial tea estates nestling between the peaks, established by the British.

-We had a brief visit here, during a free day after travelling to Adimali, and before our next workshop began.
+We visited briefly, during a free day after travelling to Adimali, and before our next workshop began.

 It was interesting to see these estates, in comparison to those of Kericho in Kenya.